Jan Zaorski

-Jan Zaorski (6 May 1887 in Kraków – 10 March 1956 in Warsaw) was a Polish surgeon, a student of Ludwik Rydygier and Zygmunt Radliński.
-During the Occupation of Poland, he founded a conspiratory Vocational Public School for Assistant Sanitary Staff (Prywatna Szkoła Zawodowa dla Pomocniczego Personelu Sanitarnego).
+Jan Zaorski (6 May 1887 – 10 March 1956) was a Polish surgeon.

+He was a student of Ludwik Rydygier and Zygmunt Radliński.

+Biography

 In 1931, Zaorski became a director of the Elisabethan Hospital in Warsaw.

+During the Occupation of Poland, he founded a Vocational Public School for Assistant Sanitary Staff (Prywatna Szkoła Zawodowa dla Pomocniczego Personelu Sanitarnego).

-In 1945, he became professor of Warsaw University.
+In 1945, he became a professor at Warsaw University.
 He was an author of more than 60 works, mainly about abdominal cavity surgery.
 He was also an author of scripts for students.